Thousands skip school for 4th climate march in Brussels

-BRUSSELS — Thousands of teenagers in Belgium have skipped school for the fourth week in a row in an attempt to push authorities into providing better protection for the world’s climate.
+BRUSSELS — Ten of thousands of teenagers in Belgium skipped school for the fourth week in a row Thursday in an attempt to push authorities into providing better protection for the world’s climate.

-Police say the march through Brussels drew at least 12,500 students, and other protests were held in smaller cities in Belgium.
+Police say the march through Brussels drew at least 12,500 students, and another march in eastern Liege had at least as many protesters as the youth movement spread further across the country.
+In Leuven, close to Brussels, there were more than 3,000 protesters, including many primary school pupils.

 On top of the student march itself, about 3,400 academics also published an open letter in support of the grassroots movement.